Livjyot11/Website-Design-for-School/README.md

 ## Usage

 Use this site to view the designs of the projects.
-In addition, this portfolio showcase my skills in the field of UX/UI Design in order to get job offers.
+In addition, this project showcase my skills in the field of UX/UI Design in order to get job offers.

 ## License
 Distributed under the MIT License.